amamory-ampere/openmp-offloading/cuda_examples/clock/readme.txt

-Sample: vectorAdd
+Sample: clock
 Minimum spec: SM 3.0

-This CUDA Runtime API sample is a very basic sample that implements element by element vector addition.
-It is the same as the sample illustrating Chapter 3 of the programming guide with some additions like error checking.

-Key concepts:
-CUDA Runtime API
-Vector Addition
+Testing a CUDA code that wastes some time

+- clock: hangs the process
+- clock2: works with some extra delay.